Go Back

 This is a good time to prepare the Pineapple Jam (instructions below).

-• Meanwhile, pre-heat your oven to 180°c (160°c for fan assisted ovens or Gas Mark 4).
+• Meanwhile, preheat your oven to 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F).
 After 30 minutes, remove your dough from the fridge.
 Grease a 12-hole cup bun tray with a little butter/margarine and set aside.

-• Roll your dough to about 5mm thick and using a round cutter which is a little bigger than the cups on your bun tray, cut 12 circles.
-Carefully transfer each circle to your pre-greased tray, gently ensuring no air is caught underneath each and pressing the bottom and edges into place.
+• Roll your dough to about 5mm (⅓ inch) thick, and using a round cutter which is a little bigger than the cups on your bun tray, cut 12 circles.
+Carefully transfer each circle to your pre-greased tray, gently ensuring no air is caught underneath each and press the bottom and edges into place.

 For the Jam

-• Drain the juice from your tinned pineapple into a pan.
-Add the sugar to the pan.
-Roughly chop the pineapple slices before also adding to the pan.
+• Drain the juice from your tinned pineapple into a small saucepan.
+Add the sugar to the saucepan.
+Roughly chop the pineapple slices before adding them to the saucepan.

-• Bring the mixture to a boil and allow to boil for 20-30 minutes, watching closely and stirring often.
-After which time it will still be slightly syrupy but the pineapple will have darkened in colour.
+• Bring the mixture to a boil and allow it to boil for 20-30 minutes, watching closely and stirring often.
+After that time, it will still be slightly syrupy, but the pineapple will have darkened in colour.

 • Transfer the jam to a sterilised jar (or allow to cool for a while before transferring to a saleable plastic container).

-* Please note this considered a "easy jam" recipe and won't set quite the same as shop-bought jam.
-And unless stored in a sterilised jar, should only be kept for a few days.
+* Please note this is considered an "easy jam" recipe and won't set quite the same as shop-bought jam.
+And unless stored in a sterilised jar, it should only be kept for a few days.

 • Allow to cool completely before using in Pineapple Tarts.
 Spoon a heaped teaspoon of jam into each pastry casing.